 9) A Rock.
 What?
 Err, how do you use a rock for toilet paper?

 Well, it's an old method.
 A smooth rock might be used, or a stick, or pretty much whatever was handy.
 It's also a simply concept.
 Clearly the smoother the rock, the better.
 Fortunately, we live -after- the industrial revolution and have developed more sophisticated solutions such as toilet paper for our daily needs.
-Nonetheless, an impact of the Coronavirus has found our preferred paper in short supply, while rocks are plentiful.
+Nonetheless, an impact of the world wide situation has found our preferred paper in short supply, while rocks are plentiful.

 10) Green Leaves have been used for centuries for toilet needs.